thisolivier/Brickly-Theme/README.md

 - [ ] Go through each item in your skills, ensure it’s well filled in
     - [ ] Add in some iOS stuff.
 - [ ] Add a dummy database/sample content for WordPress to this repo
+- [ ] Add some docs about how this app in particular is structured, maybe fork to a simpler version?